forestgrape/coronavirus/monitor_and_control.md

     - Particles smaller than 5 micro meter:  statistically significant 2.8 fold reduction in viral copies detected in the fine aerosol fraction.
     - Overall: Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.

-    > Assuming a reduction of exhaled aerosols by a factor of 2.5 (60% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled) for aerosol transmission.
+    > Assuming a reduction of exhaled particles by a factor of 2.5 (60% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled) for aerosol transmission.
 This can yield a significant reduction of transmission in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

 #### Mask Types
-Common types of masks are:
-* _Surgical masks_ are constructed for comfort and a focus is on inside to outside protection (without the protection of the skin, infection risk is high)
+Mask can be classified either by the intended usage or the how much particle they filter out of the air.

+##### Filter performance
+There are various standards to classify mask by their filtration quality: E.g. in Europe the FFP norms are common, in the US N95/P95 (see e.g. Wikipedia FFP standards)
+* ###### High Filtration
+  FFP2 (Europe), N95(US)
+* ###### Intermediate Filtration
+  Surgical Masks
+* ###### Low Filtration
+  Textile mask often don't offer a good filter performance.
+They prevent the droplet spread when face-to-face talking and offer some self protection regarding aerosols but they prevent the spread of aerosols, which is important in heated indoor rooms if possibly infected.

+##### Usage Classes
 * _Protection masks against dust_ are constructed for outside-in protection and therefore good for self protection.
 Sometimes they have valves which let the air out unfiltered.
 That means that there is not inside to outside protection and thus masks with valves offer protection for the wearer only and *not* for others.
+* _Medical masks_ : There are two types of medical mask.
+  * _Surgical masks_: are constructed for comfort and a focus is on inside to outside protection (during surgery, there is no skin protection).
+Mainly of larger particles such as bacteria
+  * _Medical protections masks_: To protect medical staff against pathogens from infected patients.
+These masks are usually in the highest filtration category.
 * _Textile masks_ are available in a lot of sizes and styles.
-They may not offer the best protection in theory but they may offer the best fit and be worn most often due to comfort and style.
+These masks often offer the best fit and tend worn most often due to comfort and style.
+However the [filtration performance](#filter-performance) is often [low](#low-filtration).

-#### Mask use Cases
-* For self protection good fit and a good outside-to-inside filter are important.
-* In dry air, water [droplets shrink](./transmission.md#dry-form-transmission-model).
-In these settings, fine grained filters are important for self protection.
-* To avoid person to person droplet transmission e.g. when speaking, consequent wearing in close distance face-to-face situations is necessary.

 #### Mask Reuse and Cleaning
-* wash with a lot of soap/machine-wash
+* wash with soap/hot water/machine-wash
 * heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming] [Chan et al.](#chan) have shown that Sars-CoV-1 is inactivated above 50 degrees.
 * if washing or heating is not available (e.g. water saving in dry areas or camping), putting the mask to the bright sunlight is an alternative in areas with intense sunlight.
+* spray with pure alcohol (*no* alcohol intended for cleaning)
 #### Mask Recommendation
 Officially recommend masks for spread reduction in indoor rooms.
 Without an official recommendation, people can be put off or look afraid of masks, at least [were] in Europe, which is not desirable, since masks are protective.
 The recommendation should be strong for people feeling sick or with coughs in indoor public rooms.